bmoazen/Pewlett-Hackard-Analysis/README.md

 ### Mentorship Eligibility
 A csv file of the employees eligible for the mentorship program can be found [here](./Data/mentorship_eligibility.csv) and the data arranged by title is shown below:
 ![](./Figures/mentorship_titles.PNG) <br />
 With the need to add tens of thousands of engineers and staff, the low numbers of qualifying mentors is deeply concerning.
-The mentorship program would be a vital part of employee retention (critical due to the upcoming "silver tsunami).
+The mentorship program would be a vital part of employee retention (critical due to the upcoming "silver tsunami) and would need to be properly staffed.
+Perhaps expanding the eligible age range for the program would allow for proper staffing.